Kinto/kinto.js/docs/api.md

   }).then(…);
 ```

-If your Kinto instance supports it, you can also use a [Firefox Account](https://accounts.firefox.com/) Bearer Token.
-Once obtained, the procedure is the same as with a standard OAuth Bearer Token, as documented above.

 > #### Notes
 >
-> - Note that Kinto also supports custom [Pyramid](http://docs.pylonsproject.org/projects/pyramid) authentication backends, though these must be obviously installed and configured at the server level.
+> - Kinto also supports custom [Pyramid](http://docs.pylonsproject.org/projects/pyramid) authentication backends, though these must be obviously installed and configured at the server level.

 ## Fetching and publishing changes